Born from NASA technology and perfected for sleep.

 In the Buddhist tradition, the word Vipassana means ‘insight into the true nature of reality’.
 Essentially, this form of meditation consists of using self-observation to see things as they truly are.
 This means recognising both the desirable and undesirable elements of your true nature without passing judgement on yourself.

-Being mindful and honest about your thoughts before you go to bed may allow you to release that stress and bring less of it into your sleep and the days that follow.
-This will help you both to get to sleep and stay asleep throughout the night, making you more able to effectively deal with stressful situations in the future, too.
+Being mindful and honest about your thoughts before you go to bed may allow you to release stress and bring less of it into your sleep and the days that follow.
+This will help you both get to sleep and stay asleep throughout the night, making you more able to deal effectively with stressful situations in the future, too.

 Follow Joy Bauer on Twitter, Facebook, Instagram and Pinterest.
 For general health information and delicious recipes, visit Joy’s website at JoyBauer.com.

 The Mindfulness App – This app is suitable for both experienced and beginner meditators.
-The app offers a free trial and two premium subscription plans.
+It offers a free trial and two premium subscription plans.

-Calm – This free app offers a simple 30-day programme including the use of meditation sessions and sleep stories.
+Calm – This free app offers a simple 30-day programme including meditation sessions and sleep stories.

-Headspace – Headspace is a free app that guides you to create the ideal conditions to get a good night’s sleep.
+Headspace – Headspace is a free app that guides you to create the ideal conditions for a good night’s sleep.

 Sleep Meditation Podcast – Relaxing sounds of nature and ambient music.

-Guided Sleep Meditations – A soothing resource that uses a countdown method from 10 to 1.
+Guided Sleep Meditations – A soothing resource with a countdown method from 10 to 1.

 Sleep With Me – A podcast that rambles boring stories to send you off to sleep.

-Guided Sleep Meditation – A haven of peace for an ultra-deep relaxation.
+Guided Sleep Meditation – A haven of peace for ultra-deep relaxation.

 Sleep Hypnosis for Floating Relaxation – A technique to calm your mind for a night of deep sleep.